rapid7/r7insight_docker/CONTRIBUTING.md

 ## Deployment/Publishing

-You should do the following for both the alpine and onbuild base:
+You should do the following for both the alpine and buster base:
-- `export BUILD_TYPE=alpine-node` (for building alpine)
+- `export BUILD_TYPE=node-alpine` (for building alpine)
 - `export DOCKER_REGISTRY_PREFIX=<dockerhub-user>/<image-name>` (optional, makefile default is **rapid7/r7insight_docker**)
 - `make build`
 - `make test`